2 Brand Photography Contract Terms Your Clients Need

-We all have a unique style.
-And some people may be attracted to your brand, solely as a result of that style.
-The last thing you want is to have no ability to adjust your images after you receive them from your photographer, even if you are a fan of their work.
-You’ll want the freedom to add a filter or preset that matches your Instagram grid (see image below that was altered from what I delivered on the left, to the client's instagram image, on the right), or create an overlay with text for the cover of your website, or even crop the images to fit a special shape.
+Your brand photography contract should allow your clients the right to edit their final images after delivery.
+The last thing you want is your clients to feel restricted and not want to use their images because they are not allowed to adjust them.
+They’ll want the freedom to add a filter or preset that matches their Instagram grid (see image below that was altered from what I delivered on the left, to the client's instagram image, on the right), or create an overlay with text for the cover of their website, or even crop the images to fit a special shape.

 Do you want to constantly have to credit someone else everywhere you use your images?
 Every Instagram post, every photo on your website, within each publication and marketing document you create?